Cornutum/regexp-gen/README.md

 ```

 These strings contain not only a substring that matches the regular expression, but also some
 extraneous characters before and/or after the match.
-If the consumer of these strings applies the
+If the consumer of these strings recognizes a
 general "substring match", that's exactly what you want to give it.

 But what if you need to generate only "exact" matches?
 In other words, strings containing only the matching characters.